amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ## Rosetta 2

 > Update: I am not using the Rosetta environment to install anything on the secondary machine since August 2021.
-That is the reason I've mentioned it at the end of the post.
+That is why I've mentioned it at the end of the post.

 [Rosetta 2](https://developer.apple.com/documentation/apple_silicon/about_the_rosetta_translation_environment) is the lifeline that allows you to run apps designed for Intel-based chips that use `x86` architecture on ARM-based chips (in this case M1).
-This solution is provided by Apple in the form of an emulator and doesn't come pre-installed.
+This solution is provided by Apple as an emulator and doesn't come pre-installed.
 You have to install it manually.
-Fire up the Terminal application that comes pre-installed on the Big Sur and let your first command to execute be:
+Fire up the Terminal application that comes pre-installed on the macOS and execute the following command:

 ```shell
 /usr/sbin/softwareupdate --install-rosetta --agree-to-license